evokegaming/guides/style/git/README.md

     Subject line has at most 50 characters

     A blank line separates the subject line and the body.
-The body is wrapped at 72 characters, no more and no less.
-This means that no line may be longer than 72 characters and no line is wrapped at less than 72 characters.
+The body is word wrapped at 72 characters, no more and no less.

     Separate your commit message into paragraphs if you have a lot of text in order to improve readability.